jrosie066/squid-beak-cli/README.md

 After your selection the folder structure will be generated and configuration and sample files will be added.
 Git will be initiated and it will install all appropriate dependencies.

+** currently Material-UI and AirBnb are the only ones really working well the others get close but more work is needed

 Here is a sample of the folder structure generated with storybook and redux

 ```
 ├── .storybook